alecramsay/T/notes/make_exe.md

 [PyInstaller](https://pyinstaller.org/en/stable/)

-Open a command prompt/shell window, and navigate to the directory where your .py file is located, then build your app with the following command:
+From the scripts/ directory, do the following command:

-`pyinstaller your_program.py`
+`pyinstaller T.py -F`